Valeriy Pustovoitenko

-Valeriy Pavlovych Pustovoitenko (Валерій Павлович Пустовойтенко; born 23 February 1947) is a Ukrainian politician who served as the 6th Prime Minister of Ukraine from 16 July 1997 to 22 December 1999.
+Valeriy Pavlovych Pustovoitenko (Валерій Павлович Пустовойтенко, /uk/; born 23 February 1947) is a Ukrainian politician who served as the 6th Prime Minister of Ukraine from 16 July 1997 to 22 December 1999.
 He was leader to the People's Democratic Party of Ukraine.

 Early life and career

 Valeriy Pavlovych Pustovoitenko was born 23 February 1947 in the village of Adamivka, in Berezanka Raion (now part of the rural settlement of Berezanka).
 He worked in Odesa from 1961 to 1966, first as a teacher and later as a factory worker before serving in the Soviet Army for two years from 1966 to 1968.
 After leaving the army, he worked as a mechanic at Odesa Polytechnic Institute from 1969 to 1971 before studying at Dnipropetrovsk Civil Engineering Institute (now Prydniprovska State Academy of Civil Engineering and Architecture) from 1971 to 1975, graduating with a specialisation in mechanical engineering.
 He completed his Candidate of Sciences thesis in 1996 and his Doctor of Sciences thesis in 2002.

 Pustovoitenko began working at Dniprobudmekhanizatsiia, a company in Dnipropetrovsk (present-day Dnipro) in 1975.
 Within nine years, he had become the company's director.
 He later became a member of the Dnipropetrovsk Mafia.
 From October 1993 to July 1994 he was deputy chairman of Ekspobank, a credit union.